Wilderness First Responder near Orlando, Florida

 Fees for this course cover tuition, lodging in rustic cabins, books, and first aid materials for the scenarios.
 Meal plans are available for additional cost as listed below:

 • Lodging in rustic cabins, with heaters and ceiling fans, is offered free, at no extra charge.
 Cabins are located around a central bath/shower house.
-We plan to place no more than 2 people per 10 bunk cabin at Wekiwa Youth Camp (some cabins will have only 1 person- inquire if you’d like this), so there will be plenty of room, and you can choose your cabin mates if you’d like.
+We plan to place just 1 person per 10 bunk cabin at Wekiwa Youth Camp (we can place you in a cabin with your friends if you’d like- inquire if you’d like this), so there will be plenty of room, and you can choose your cabin mates if you’d like.
 (We will have try to have separate cabins available for those who snore.)

 • NOTE: lodging is included, whether you’d like to use the lodging or not, because the camp we rented to teach this course comes at one set price, which includes the cabins.
 However, this is about the average price, nationwide, for Wilderness First Responder tuition alone, so the lodging is a bonus if you’d like to use it.
 If you’re a commuter, the lodging may be useful because it allows for free daily entry to the park (before park opens at 8 AM, via a gate code), and also covers lodging for you on the two nights of the evening sessions, should you decide to stay overnight.

-• $1050- Tuition plus all lunches & 2 dinners** (including lodging if you’d like it some or all nights) This is an optional meal plan, if desired, for commuters.
+• $1035- Tuition plus Commuter Plan: all lunches & 2 dinners** (including lodging if you’d like it some or all nights) This is an optional meal plan, designed for commuters.
 Includes all lunches plus 2 dinners on the days of the two evening sessions, plus all coffee & tea breaks daily.
-(In other words, the option of just lunches, coffee breaks, and 2 dinners are $175 in addition to tuition.)
+(In other words, the option of just lunches, coffee breaks, and 2 dinners are $160 in addition to the $875 tuition.)

 • $1150 - Tuition with All Meals**, (including lodging): 3 meals a day, including coffee and tea breaks daily.
-In other words, the meal plan for all meals & coffee breaks for 10 days is $250.
+In other words, since tuition is $875, the meal plan for all meals & coffee breaks for 10 days is $275.
 Meals are excellent quality with an emphasis on healthy and delicious.
 Past course participants have raved about the food.
 Both meat and vegetarian options are available at each meal.

-• no motor homes, tents, or camping trailers are allowed at the Wekiwa Springs State Park Youth Camp, where this course will be taught (this is a state park regulation, not Lewis & Clark College’s).
-However, if you want to stay in your motorhome and book far enough in advance, you may be able to get a site for a motor home nearby in the Wekiwa Springs State Park campground, at a local KOA, or at Kelly County Park 5 miles away.
+• No motor homes, tents, or camping trailers are allowed at the Wekiwa Springs State Park Youth Camp, where this course will be taught (this is a state park regulation, not Lewis & Clark College’s).
+However, if you want to stay in your motorhome and book far enough in advance, you may be able to get a site for a motor home a half mile away in the Wekiwa Springs State Park campground, at a local KOA, or at Kelly County Park (Rock Springs) which is about 5 miles away.

 **Group meal plans will accommodate both omnivore/carnivore (meat eaters) and vegetarian diets.